 The Tales were already well known when Caxton chose it for his first major project in English language book production.
 So, also at this time it was an example of ‘new media’, being reproduced with set type in the new printing presses.

 The first decision I had to make was ‘which pilgrims?’
 This started with an internet search as a very basic filter.
 However, locating full text versions was important for developing my characters, and I used two: Librarius and Project Gutenberg.
 It was precisely because I wanted to relate the tales into digital space that I wanted to try and include Middle English.
 It is then not just a translation, but a dialogue across time.

 As usual, I made a search on Internet Archive.
 I found an old film (best left in the past) and some Librivox recordings.
 Kristen Hughes’s reading of the prologue stood head and shoulders above the rest.
-Modern English versions lose the rhythm and musicality of Middle English, and I didn’t think the benefit of greater understandability was worth it.
+Modern English readings lose the rhythm and musicality of Middle English, and I didn’t think the ease of understanding was a worthwhile gain.
 By co-incidence I had gone to a reading of Sir Gwain and the Green Knight at Lancaster Castle a few days before which was useful context as it was written around the same time and in Middle English.
 But I’m also a northerner with some knowledge of Danish, and I think that helps in relating to how it is phrased and rhymed.

 I decided to just ‘label’ each character with an initial letter in the first section, then include two lines about each character in the second.
 Some of these are taken directly from Librarius or Project Gutenbery versions, others are a line of that and a line of my own, and a couple are entirely my own words.
 But my intention was to relate the description from the past to the present – a kind of dialogue.
 I’ve listed the descriptions at the bottom of this post.